Skip to Content

 I’d say it’s only worth adding to your Gaudí tour Barcelona if you’re in the area (like going to a football game).
 Otherwise, it’s a bit out of the way just to see gates and try to peak inside.

-I hope I can go back to Barcelona once the park opens though, it looks like it’s going to be surreal – just as Gaudí intended it to be!
+I hope I can go back to Barcelona now that the park is open, it looked like it was going to be surreal – just as Gaudí intended it to be!

 But once you’re here, the Portal Miralles and Santa Theresa Ganduxer are close by so you can easily walk to them.